-The Flying Coffee Bean is a chain of coffee kiosks on stations in the South East.
+The Flying Coffee Bean (these days FCB Coffee) is a chain of coffee kiosks on stations in London and the South East.
 The Guildford one’s been a fixture for several years, but, until recently, I never gave it a second thought.
 I distinctly remember when, a couple of years before I started the Coffee Spot, I took my coffee (a two-shot latte) back to get an extra shot because all I could taste was milk.
 The barista didn’t look best pleased, explaining that this was how the customers liked it, at which point I decided to take my custom elsewhere.

 Fast forward to six months ago and, for various reasons, I revisited the Flying Coffee Bean.
 Expecting disappointment, I was pleasantly surprised.
 Not only could I taste the coffee, it was really nice-tasting coffee too!
 12-second extractions were a thing of the past and the milk was steamed so it held decent latte-art.

 You can read more of my thoughts after the gallery.

 Various factors lay behind my trying the Flying Coffee Bean again, not least because my friends at Horsham Coffee Roaster had started supplying the guest bean.
 I was also intrigued by a re-branding of FCB as an artisan espresso bar.
 Fully prepared to scoff, I found myself having to eat my own thoughts.
 It really was artisan coffee!

 I don’t often go down to Guildford mainline station, FCB’s home, but since my conversion, I’ve made a point of popping in when I can.
 On Tuesday I was able to catch up with Mike, who manages the Guildford and Woking FCBs.
 Amazingly, Mike, who cut his coffee-teeth in Costa a decade ago, recognised me, not from my Coffee Spot exploits, but from when I was a regular at the Costa in Waterstone’s in Guildford all those years ago.